relliky/Tais_Home_Assistant_Config/README.md

   - All above + TV remote/Room default temperature scheduler

 Voice Assistant:
-- Alexa (via emulated_hue)
+- Alexa (free alexa services via emulated_hue)

 Remote Control:
 - WOL on PCs/NAS
-- HA instance (DDNS using DuckDNS as primary and NoIP as secondary)
+- HA instance (free DDNS services using DuckDNS as primary and NoIP as secondary)

 Other smart home features but not done in Home Assistant: